isomerpages/enterprisesg-switch/index.md

       title: Connect to market access and opportunities
       subtitle: "Channel: SWITCH Global"
-      description: Expand your network into the global market at SWITCH Global’s Market Access Sessions and Masterclasses tailored for business growth and internationalisation.
+      description: Expand your network into the global market at SWITCH Global’s Market Access Sessions tailored for business growth and internationalisation.
       button: Learn more
       url: /switch-global-2022
       image: /images/SWITCH Global 1.jpg